ferend/playchat/README.md

 for placeholder avatars api : https://avatar-placeholder.iran.liara.run/

-# GameChat Connect
+# playchat

-GameChat Connect is a full-stack web application built with React, MongoDB, Express, Node.js, JWT authentication, Socket.IO, and .NET technologies.
+playchat  is a full-stack web application built with React, MongoDB, Express, Node.js, JWT authentication, Socket.IO, and .NET technologies.
 It offers users the ability to chat with others, create profiles, and engage in various minigames built with HTML5.

 ## Features